apollo147yt/staxlflorr4-bot/README.md

 Thank you to peterpeterp who made the flowr discord server bot, as this one is heavily inspired by it.

-Thank you all for using this bot
+Thank you all for using this bot!